Professor in English Literature

 His PhD was on the history of the Stationers' Company, and he has written several articles on the Company's activities.
 He is currently co-editing an edition of a Company record, Liber A, with Peter Blayney.

-In 2008, he and Professor Gabriel Egan began collaboration on a project to create a Virtual Printing Press: http://gabrielegan.com/virtualprintingpress/index.htm He has published articles on London history and the English book trade, and has co-edited a collection of essays on the important sixteenth-century London figure, John Stow; he has also co-edited two collections of essays on guilds in the early modern period.
+Between 2008 and 2010 he collaborated with Pofessor Gabriel Egan on a project to create a Virtual Printing Press: http://gabrielegan.com/virtualprintingpress/index.htm He has published articles on London history and the English book trade, and has co-edited a collection of essays on the important sixteenth-century London figure, John Stow; he has also co-edited two collections of essays on guilds in the early modern period.

 As part of the Book, Text and Place 1500-1750 research group at Bath Spa, Ian has co-organised two international conferences, spoken at several international conferences, supervised to successful completion PhD students working on orality, literacy and the early modern stage, and editing early modern plays.
 Currently, he is supervising a PhD on the writer William Hayley as well as a Creative Writing PhD.
 He has also established links with ProQuest, Bath Central Library, Bath University Library, the Bodleian Library, the British Library, the Folger Shakespeare Library and the Stationers' Company in order to draw on their collections for research-related teaching.